aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 9. In the object heirarchy, you will see an Analytics parent object which has a PutData child object.

 10. Navigate to the **Scripts** folder in Assets and open up the **PutData.cs** script.
-This script is attached to the PutDatta child object.
+This script is attached to the PutData child object.
 Explore this script.

+11. There is one edit you need to make in the code.
+On line 50, you should see a variable called **API**.
+Paste the API Gateway endpoint you noted down earlier between the quotes here.

+``
+private string API = "API-GATEWAY-ENDPOINT-HERE"; //Put API Gateway endpoint here ``

-* This is the file that gathers game data when a player successfully escapes or dies from the haunted mansion, and makes a POST to API Gateway to send that data to the analytics pipeline.
+* Take a look at the other code in this file.
+This file gathers game data when a player successfully escapes or dies from the haunted mansion, and makes a POST to API Gateway to send that data to the analytics pipeline.
 This is the code in the script that makes the POST request to API Gateway using Unity's built-in _UnityWebRequest_ which handles the flow of HTTP communication.
 There are no external modules required!

 * **Note:** The WWWForm api is eventually planned for deprecation, those looking to future proof will want to use List<IMultipartFormSection>.